GES

 Nagara Style (North Indian)

-Characterized by a curvilinear tower (shikhara) that tapers as it rises.
-The temple plan includes the garbhagriha (sanctum), antarala (vestibule), mandapa (hall), and ardha-mandapa (entrance porch).
-No boundary walls or elaborate gateways.
-The shikhara has several sub-spires (urushringas).
-Regional variations: Odisha sub-style (Lingaraja Temple, Jagannath Temple, Konark Sun Temple); Khajuraho sub-style (Kandariya Mahadeva with 85 shikharas); Solanki/Gujarati sub-style (Modhera Sun Temple, Dilwara Temples at Mount Abu).
-The Nagara style evolved from the 5th century Gupta temples and reached its peak between the 9th-13th centuries.
+The Nagara style features a curvilinear shikhara that tapers as it rises.
+A standard plan includes the garbhagriha (sanctum), antarala (vestibule), mandapa (hall), and ardha-mandapa (entrance porch), with no boundary walls or elaborate gateways.
+The shikhara carries several sub-spires (urushringas).
+Regional variations include the Odisha sub-style (Lingaraja, Jagannath, Konark Sun Temple), Khajuraho sub-style (Kandariya Mahadeva with 85 shikharas), and Solanki/Gujarati sub-style (Modhera Sun Temple, Dilwara Temples at Mount Abu).
+The style evolved from 5th-century Gupta temples and peaked between the 9th and 13th centuries.

 Dravida Style (South Indian)